mgoldman2/assignment7/README.md

   - [ ] Steps to recreate:
   - [ ] Affected source code:
     - [Link 1](https://core.trac.wordpress.org/browser/tags/version/src/source_file.php)
-1. (Required) Vulnerability Name or ID
+1. (Required) Authenticated Cross-Site Scripting (XSS)via Media File Metadata
-  - [ ] Summary:
+  - [ ] Summary: The version used of wordpress had a vulnerability, the audio file that was uploaded had malicious information.
+Wordpress has a vulnerability when using cross-scripting, this can be found and processed using the playlist shortcode.
     - Vulnerability types:
     - Tested in version:
-    - Fixed in version:
+    - Fixed in version: 4.2.13
   - [ ] GIF Walkthrough:
   - [ ] Steps to recreate:
   - [ ] Affected source code:
     - [Link 1](https://core.trac.wordpress.org/browser/tags/version/src/source_file.php)
 1. (Required) Vulnerability Name or ID
   - [ ] Summary:
-    - Vulnerability types:
+    - Vulnerability types:22
     - Tested in version:
     - Fixed in version:
   - [ ] GIF Walkthrough: